LOGIN

 Adding a Search Function to Your Site

 Having a search bar on your site enables people to quickly and easily find your blog posts and store items associated with specific tags.
 For example, if someone searches 'Beach wedding', your blog posts with a beach wedding will appear.
-To enable search on your site, in the website builder section, click SETTINGS at the top.
+To enable search on your site, in the website builder section, under the Navigation click the Site Links/ Icons tabs.

 Then click the SEARCH/CART tab.
 Next, select how the search bar will display: